Epistle to the Ephesians: Place, date, and purpose of the writing of the letter

-While most English translations indicate that the letter was addressed to "the saints who are in Ephesus" (1:1), the words "in Ephesus" do not appear in the best and earliest manuscripts of the letter, leading most textual critics, like Bart Ehrman, to regard the words as an interpolation.
-This lack of any internal references to Ephesus in the early manuscripts may have led Marcion, a second-century heresiarch who created the first New Testament canon, to believe that the letter was actually addressed to the church at Laodicea.
-For details see Epistle to the Laodiceans.
+While most English translations begin by including that the letter was addressed to "the saints who are in Ephesus" (1:1), the words "in Ephesus" do not appear in the best and earliest manuscripts of the letter, which may have been the reason why the first New Testament corpus identified it as the Epistle to the Laodiceans.
+Moreover, the author addresses the Ephesians as a community that he does not have a personal relationship with; he does not greet anybody by name, and he does not refer to any specific circumstance of the community.
+All of this conflicts with the account of Paul staying in Ephesus for more than two years, which is recorded in the Book of Acts.

-Furthermore, if Paul is regarded as the author, the impersonal character of the letter, which lacks personal greetings or any indication that the author has personal knowledge of his recipients, is incongruous with the account in Acts of Paul staying more than two years in Ephesus.
-For these reasons, most regard Ephesians to be a circular letter intended for many churches.
-The Jerusalem Bible notes that some critics think the words "who are" would have been followed by a blank to be filled in with the name of "whichever church was being sent the letter".
+For these reasons, textual critics like Bart Ehrman regard "in Ephesus" as a later interpolation, though most believe that the letter as a whole is a circular letter intended for many churches.
+According to the Jerusalem Bible, some critics think that the words "who are [in]" would have been followed by a blank where one would write the place of the church that is receiving the letter.

-If Paul was the author of the letter, then it was probably written from Rome during Paul's first imprisonment, and probably soon after his arrival there in the year 62, four years after he had parted with the Ephesian elders at Miletus.
-However, scholars who dispute Paul's authorship date the letter to between 70 and 80 AD.
-In the latter case, the possible location of the authorship could have been within the church of Ephesus itself.
-Ignatius of Antioch seemed to be very well versed in the epistle to the Ephesians, and mirrors many of his own thoughts in his own epistle to the Ephesians.
+If it is accepted that Paul is the author of the letter, then it was probably written from Rome during Paul's first imprisonment, and probably soon after his arrival there in 62 (CE), which is four years after he had parted with the Ephesian elders at Miletus.
+However, scholars who dispute Pauline authorship date the letter to 70-80 (CE).
+In the latter case, a possible location of composition could have been the Church in Ephesus itself.
+Ignatius of Antioch in the 2nd-century (CE) seems to have been well-acquainted with Ephesians, and he parallels many of his own thoughts with its contents.